gather-community/gather/README.md

 1. **Start using the system**
   - Navigate to http://localhost:3000
-  - Login with the Google account given above
+  - Log in with the Google account given above
   - Enjoy!